-If we take a jar filling line for buds for instance, the only novelty for packaging machinery manufacturers was the handling of the buds, which are fragile and very light.
-Check weighing is another area that is critical for cannabis buds packaging, but proven solutions are available in the marketplace.
-The other machinery like bottle unscramblers, cappers, induction sealers, labelers and cartoners are pretty much standard.
+If we take a jar filling line for buds, for instance, the only novelty for packaging machinery manufacturers was the handling of the buds, which are fragile and very light.
+Check weighing is another critical area for cannabis buds packaging, but proven solutions are available in the marketplace.
+Other machinery, like bottle unscramblers, cappers, induction sealers, labelers, and cartoners, are standard.
+What makes it easier is that OEMs have a wealth of knowledge in meeting stringent product specifications and are experienced in meeting customer demands.

 JARS, BOTTLES, CARTONS & POUCHES